abuyusufsarker/CSE-478-Fall-2023/README.md

 # CSE-478-Fall-2023
-This is a repository of Neural Network &amp; Fuzzy Systems lab
+This is a repository of Neural Network and Fuzzy Systems lab

-Name: [Abu Yusuf Sarker] (https://github.com/abuyusufsarker)
+### Name: Abu Yusuf Sarker

 Student ID: 19202103417